You will learn

 Double-check that your message includes a clear call-to-action (CTA).
 The CTA should encourage subscribers to click on your link.

 Follow sending best practices

 Make sure your SMS strategy includes the following sending best practices:

 - Send to engaged and VIP subscribers

-- Limit the number of messages to between two and six per month
+- Limit the number of messages to between 2 and 8 times per month

 Just like with email, sending to unengaged subscribers can hurt your deliverability, as these recipients are unlikely to engage with your message, and they may even mark it as spam.